Physical Psychological

 A. Types of amenorrhea and their physiological implications

 Amenorrhea, the absence of menstruation, is categorized into two primary types: primary and secondary, with distinct physiological implications.
 Primary amenorrhea occurs when individuals fail to menstruate by age 16, which can be attributed to genetic, hormonal, or anatomical factors that may inhibit normal reproductive function.
 In contrast, secondary amenorrhea refers to the cessation of menstruation in individuals who have previously had regular cycles, often linked to physiological stressors such as significant weight loss, excessive exercise, or psychological conditions including anxiety.
 The interplay between psychological factors and physiological health is particularly pronounced in athletes, where stress and anxiety can disrupt hormonal balance, contributing to conditions such as female athlete triad.
-This triad presents a complex challenge, as inadequate energy availability can exert detrimental effects on overall health, underscoring the need for comprehensive approaches in treating amenorrhea, which may include not only medical interventions but also psychological support
+This triad presents a complex challenge, as inadequate energy availability can exert detrimental effects on overall health, underscoring the need for comprehensive approaches in treating amenorrhea, which may include not only medical interventions but also psychological support.

 III.
 The Role of Anxiety in Amenorrhea